rupeshtiwari/coding-examples-angular-monorepo-with-nx/libs/branding/layout/README.md

-# shared-layout
+# branding-layout

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test shared-layout` to execute the unit tests.
+Run `nx test branding-layout` to execute the unit tests.